JamesLee-Jones/ChronoLog/README.md

       There are additional optional arguments for refining the analysis that can be found through the `--help` command.
 5. Run the script using the appropriate arguments for your text.
 In our example, this is
-   `python ./chronolog.py --chapterRegex numeral --narrator "Nick Carraway texts/the_great_gatsby.txt`.
+   `python ./chronolog.py --chapterRegex numeral --narrator "Nick Carraway" texts/the_great_gatsby.txt`.
-   Note the expected order: `python ./chronolog.py [optional arguments] [filename]`
 6. Wait for the script to finish.
 There will be frequent updates in the terminal about the current progress of the analysis.
 Note that this may take several minutes, depending on the length of the text.
 7. When the script terminates, the analysis is finished.
 You can now proceed to visualising the text.